gracerabano/gracerabano/README.md

 # Hi!
-My name is Grace Rabano, nice to meet you! 👋
+My name is Grace, nice to meet you! 👋

 Student and Aspiring Web Developer
 ----------------------------------